Media Center 6/6/2024 4:00:00 PM Greg Johnson

 - In postseason games that use a video replay official, it is optional to clear game-winning goals in overtime.
 If a review is needed, the on-ice officials will make the final determination.

 - A rule proposal dealing with continuous play was also approved.
-When referees signal a stoppage of play because they have lost sight of the puck but, in the immediate and continuous action, the puck enters the goal, officials will be allowed to award a goal.
-Previously, blowing the whistle took away this option.
+When referees signal a stoppage of play because they have lost sight of the puck, but, in the immediate and continuous action, the puck enters the goal, officials will be allowed to award a goal.
+Previously, blowing the whistle meant this option was taken away.

 - A rule dealing with the scoring of a goal during a delayed penalty was removed.
-Previously, if a goal was scored during a delayed penalty call, the penalty was enforced, and the nonoffending team received a power play.
-Removing this rule will result in the penalty being nullified.
+Previously, if a goal was scored during a delayed penalty, the penalty was enforced, and the nonoffending Team received a power play.
+Removing this rule will nullify the penalty.

-- In women’s ice hockey, the panel approved additional language identifying unintentional collisions and plays where the pursuit of a loose puck creates contact.
+- In women’s ice Hockey, the panel approved additional language to identify unintentional collisions and plays in which the pursuit of a loose puck results in contact.